-During the 2023 legislative session, Washington Association of Sewer and Water Districts (WASWD) sponsored SHB 1621 with support from Association of Washington Cities (AWC) and Seattle Public Utilities.
-The objective of the bill was to establish a uniform and efficient method for public works projects, enabling agencies to better address emerging issues similar in nature to replacing specific parts of water, sewer, or stormwater mains.
+During the 2023 legislative session, Washington Association of Sewer and Water Districts (WASWD) sponsored S proposed HB 1621 with support from Association of Washington Cities (AWC) and Seattle Public Utilities.
+The objective of the bill was to establish an uniform and efficient method for public works projects, enabling agencies to better address emerging issues similar in nature to replacing specific parts of water, sewer, or stormwater mains.

-The 2023 Legislature passed Substitute House Bill 1621 which standardizes a number of issues and limits for multiple public entities, including first and second-class cities, public utility districts, water-sewer districts, and fire districts.
+The 2023 Legislature passed Substitute House Bill 1621 which standardizes a number of issues and limits for multiple public entities, including first and second-class cities and towns, public utility districts, water-sewer districts, and fire districts.
 The effective date of the bill was delayed to June 30, 2024, to allow the Capital Projects Advisory Review Board (CPARB) to evaluate and make recommendations to the legislature in a report by Dec.
 31, 2023.

-SHB 1621 implements a consistent cap of \$75,000 for individual trade projects and \$150,000 for multiple trade endeavors, where work is performed by regularly employed personnel within public utility districts, water/sewer districts, and fire districts.
+SHB 1621 implements a consistent eap-threshold of \$75,000 for individual trade projects and \$150,000 threshold for multiple trade endeavors, where work is performed by regularly employed personnel within public utility districts, water/sewer districts, and fire districts.
 These limits align with the established thresholds in RCW 35.22 and RCW 35.23 for first-class and second-class cities.
-Additionally, SHB 1621 extends the authority for these cities and districts to conduct work using their personnel and materials up to \$300,000, guided by 'Prudent Utility Management.'
-This standard, which public utility districts have successfully used since 1971 under RCW 54.04, exempts items classified as equipment within this specified threshold.
-The definition of 'Prudent Utility Management' outlines specific items considered as "equipment," encompassing conductors, cabling, wires, pipes, or lines utilized for electrical, water, fiber optic, or telecommunications purposes.
+Additionally, SHB 1621 extends the authority for these cities and districts to conduct work using their personnel and materials up to \$300,000, guided by 'Prudent Utility Management-'Procurement method/standard.
+This standard, which public utility districts have successfully used since 1971 under RCW 54.04, exempts items classified as equipment-material within this specified threshold.
+The definition of 'Prudent Utility Management' materials outlines specific items considered as "equipment," that encompassing encompasses conductors, cabling, wires, pipes, or lines utilized for electrical, water, fiber optic, or telecommunications purposes.

 Additionally, SHB 1621 broadens the empowerment of public utility districts, first-class cities, water/sewer districts, and fire districts to refuse low bids by means of a responsibility determination.
-This aligns with the authority currently granted to second-class cities as outlined in RCW 35.23.
+This aligns with the authority currently granted to second-class cities as outlined in RCW 35.23 but does not include all public owners.